Daniel O'Connell: The "Liberator"

 Some months later, O'Connell was engaged to fight a second duel with the Chief Secretary for Ireland (and future Prime Minister), Robert Peel, O'Connell's repeated references to him as "Orange Peel" ("a man good for nothing except to be a champion for Orangeism") being the occasion.
 Only O'Connell's arrest in London en route to their rendezvous in Ostend prevented the encounter, and the affair went no further.
 But in 1816, following his return to faithful Catholic observance, O'Connell made "a vow in heaven" never again to put himself in a position where he might shed blood.
 In "expiation for the death D'Esterre", he is said thereafter to have accepted the insults of men whom he refused to fight "with pride".
 (Thomas Moore privately proposed that "removing, by his example, that restraint which the responsibility of one to another under the law of duelling imposed", was "one of the worst things, perhaps, O'Connell had done for Ireland", and had given his penchant for personal abuse free rein).

-In July 1828, O'Connell defeated a member of the British cabinet in a parliamentary by-election in County Clare.
-His triumph forced the issue of the Oath of Supremacy – the requirement that MPs acknowledge the King as "Supreme Governor" of the Church and thus forswear the Roman communion.
+In July 1828, O'Connell defeated a member of the British cabinet in a County Clare by-election.
+However, he was not permitted to take up his seat in Parliament as he refused to swear the Oath of Supremacy – the requirement that MPs acknowledge the King as "Supreme Governor" of the Church and thus forswear the Roman communion.
 Peel and the Prime Minister, the Duke of Wellington, recognised in O'Connell "a vast demonstration of populist political organisation, and clerical power" more challenging than a separatist conspiracy.
 Wellington proposed a new Oath of Allegiance unexceptional to Catholics, and forced the issue by threatening to resign.
 The Catholic Relief Act became law in April 1829.
 It was not made retroactive so O'Connell had to stand again for election.
 He was returned unopposed in July 1829.